jackdarlison/rewrite-it/README.md

 This command will install a small (Less than 400mb) and code oriented model for you to use.
 Please feel free to install any other models you wish to run.

 ## Design decisions

 ## Improvements

+- Add validation to the output.
+Each language would need its own parser

 ## Assumptions

+T